Resources and Alliances Across the U.S. and Abroad

 Carolyn is a member of the Executive Board and Chair of the Regional Council Committee of Women Owned Law (WOL), a diverse nationwide network of highly credentialed entrepreneurial women owned law and legal services firms.
 This robust alliance is comprised of solo and boutique firms with a collective experience in the private, public and academic sectors.
 As a member, our firm can capitalize on WOL’s ecosystem of professional service providers in the Law, Accounting, Insurance, Consultant, Provider, Vendor, and other supporting members, equipping our firm with facile access to resources at price points that work for our clients.
 Many of WOL’s members are certified as women or minority owned business entities, leveraging our firm’s diversity engagement capabilities.

-The firm is a member of Brazen, a community of women entrepreneurs, boldly exploring, developing and scaling their business enterprises in different growth stages.
-Carolyn serves as a legal advisor in the area of entrepreneurship, providing the firm access to an expanding national network of start-up and emerging growth companies, as well as attendant investor and professionals within that ecosystem.
+Carolyn serves as a legal advisor to Brazen, a community of women entrepreneurs, boldly exploring, developing and scaling their business enterprises in different growth stages.
+Carolyn provides advice in the area of entrepreneurship, providing the firm access to an expanding national network of start-up and emerging growth companies, as well as attendant investor and professionals within that ecosystem.

 Practice-Specific Legal Trade Associations